buddhist-uni/buddhist-uni.github.io/_content/canon/snp4.2.md

 ---
-title: "Snp 4.2: The Eight on the Body as a Cave"
+title: "Snp 4.2 Guhaṭṭhaka Sutta: The Eight on the Body as a Cave"
 slug: "snp.4.02"
 external_url: "https://suttacentral.net/snp4.2/en/mills"
 translator: mills-laurence